 Communicate with your healthcare providers, your family, and friends.

 Schedule regular eye exams and take your medications.
 Communicate with your doctor.
 Let him know which medications you are taking for your glaucoma.
 Some of the drugs commonly prescribed for glaucoma don’t mix well with other drugs, like cortisone.

-Explain your disease to your family and friends.
+Explain your disease to your family and friends, and look for support groups specifically for patients with glaucoma.
 Emotional support is important to successfully coping with glaucoma.

 Maintain a healthy lifestyle through diet and exercise.